Concrete pavement restoration (CPR) is much like its shared acronym, in that it restores life to worn-out pavement.

 4. What are the options?

 Agencies must determine what their staff can do.
-“In the past couple of years, some of the larger municipalities in Iowa are either doing their own crack seal program or they’re hiring it out for contractors to do crack sealing or a preservation project,” Gross says.
+“In the past couple of years, some larger municipalities are either doing their own crack seal program or they’re hiring it out for contractors to do crack sealing or a preservation project,” Gross says.
 “You need to ask yourself what is most feasible for your agency and how do these strategies impact the overall performance.”

 5. What’s the long-term funding solution?